Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis reveals 14 active transport stops operating within Cambridge Gardens.
-These stops are serviced by 29 individual routes, collectively providing 730 weekly passenger trips.
+Public transport analysis indicates 14 active transport stops operating within Cambridge Gardens.
+These stops serve a mix of bus routes, totaling 29 individual routes.
+Collectively, these routes facilitate 730 weekly passenger trips.
 Transport accessibility is rated as excellent, with residents typically located 152 meters from the nearest transport stop.
 As a primarily residential area, most residents commute outward.
 Car remains the dominant mode of transport at 93%.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.

-According to the 2021 Census, a high 28.6% of residents work from home, which may reflect COVID-19 conditions.
+Vehicle ownership averages 1.7 per dwelling, which is above the regional average.
+According to the 2021 Census, a high 28.6% of residents work from home, potentially reflecting COVID-19 conditions.
 Service frequency averages 104 trips per day across all routes, equating to approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport